FDio/csit/docs/content/overview/csit/test_tags.md

 **2_NODE_DOUBLE_LINK_TOPO**

     2 nodes connected in a circular topology with two links interconnecting the devices.
+Used to mark suites that need both links to work properly.

 **2_NODE_SINGLE_LINK_TOPO**

     2 nodes connected in a circular topology with at least one link interconnecting devices.
+Used to mark suites that do not need double links.

 **3_NODE_DOUBLE_LINK_TOPO**

     3 nodes connected in a circular topology with two links interconnecting the devices.
+Used to mark suites that need both links to work properly.

 **3_NODE_SINGLE_LINK_TOPO**

     3 nodes connected in a circular topology with at least one link interconnecting devices.
+Used to mark suites that do not need double links.

+**TRIPLE_LINK_CAPABLE**

+    Some single link suites are capable of distributing traffic also over 3 links if available.
+Adding this tag allows autogen to create both versions of the suite.

 ## Objective Tags